-The password for configuration access to the LANCOM VPN protects the configuration against unauthorized access.
+The password for configuration access to the LANCOM router protects the configuration against unauthorized access.
 The configuration of the router contains a considerable amount of sensitive information such as your Internet access information.
 We therefore strongly recommend protecting it with a password.

 The setup wizard for the basic configuration automatically disables remote configuration access via ISDN, thus protecting your configuration against tampering.
-ISDN remote configuration access can be enabled at any time using the security wizard (see 'Have you permitted remote configuration?' \rightarrow page 64).
+ISDN remote configuration access can be enabled at any time using the security wizard (see 'Have you permitted remote configuration?' →page 69).

-3.1.3 Settings for the WAN connection
+3.1.3 Settings for the DSL connection